 - According to the study, conducted by M V Hospital for Diabetes on 105 patients with type-2 diabetes, found out that patients consuming foxtail millet dosa had low sugar levels as compared to the patient taken dosa made with rice.

 - According to the Article, Millets have many properties which make them better suited for diabetes.
 Similarly, an experiment conducted in mice showed that a millet based diet reduces the blood glucose level and increase insulin sensitivities.

 I think more research work is to be done with millets for diabetes so that it becomes a way forward for every stakeholder.

 Related Post: 5 Best Millets for Weight Loss

 Best Millets for Diabetes:

-Apart from fibre, a study showed that some minerals like iron, calcium, magnesium, zinc, copper and protein help in managing sugar level in the body.
+Apart from fibre, a study showed that some minerals like iron, calcium, magnesium, zinc, copper and protein help in managing sugar levels in the body.

-Obesity is another lifestyle disease which increases the risk of diabetes.
-Research has found out that obese people have iron deficiency and this makes favourable for rising diabetes.
-So, millet like Pearl Millet will help in improving iron status and also in weight loss journey.
+Obesity is another lifestyle disease that increases the risk of diabetes.
+Research has found out that obese people have iron deficiency and this makes it favourable for rising diabetes.
+So, millet like Pearl Millet will help in improving iron status and also in the weight loss journey.

 - Foxtail Millet

 - Finger Millet